Five myths about OCD.

 Beneath the surface, the struggles of individuals with OCD are very real.
 Brain scans show that their minds process stronger “error” messages and weaker “stop” signals. “…OCD patients get stuck in a loop of ‘wrongness’ that prevents sufferers from stopping behaviors even if they know they should.”

+It is important to understand the myths about OCD, so you never underestimate this disorder and realise the huge impacts it has on peoples lives.
 OCD is a true mental health disorder.
 Fortunately, your brain is capable of change, which means treatment can be successful.

 Myth #3: OCD can only be treated with medication.

 Antidepressant medications can be helpful in treating OCD.
 The medications approved by the FDA to treat it include:

 - Clomipramine (Anafranil™)